 There’s no equivalent to a breathalyzer for tiredness, so we must rely on circumstantial evidence to prove the driver was dangerously fatigued.
 Most drivers won’t admit they fell asleep or were too tired to drive safely, even when evidence strongly suggests fatigue was a factor.

-Insurance companies may argue that mechanical problems, weather conditions, or other factors caused the accident rather than acknowledging driver fatigue.
+Insurance companies may argue that other causes, such as mechanical issues or weather, are the primary cause of accidents involving drowsy drivers, rather than acknowledging driver fatigue.

-Drowsy driving cases often involve several factors working together, such as long work hours plus medication effects, plus inadequate sleep, making the legal analysis more complex.
+Drowsy driving cases often involve several factors working together, such as long work hours, medication effects, and inadequate sleep, making the legal analysis more complex.

 Drowsy driving cases require attorneys who understand the complex factors that contribute to driver fatigue and know how to build strong cases from circumstantial evidence.